PrivateStorageio/PrivateStorageio/morph/README.rst

 Secrets should only be hosted on an extremely secure system (XXX write the document for what this means).

-Note secrets only need to be uploaded after a host in the grid has been rebooted.
+Note secrets only need to be uploaded after a host in the grid has been rebooted or when the secrets have changed.

 See the ``morph`` and ``nixos-rebuild`` documentation for more details about these commands.